 With Drupal 8, it’s much easier to create a multilingual site with no need to install extra modules, unlike in Drupal 7.
 The modules responsible for language and translation support are already built into the Drupal 8 core.

-Drupal 8 offers you 100 languages to choose from.
+Drupal 8 offers you about 100 languages to choose from.
 Everything from interfaces to content pieces on your website is easily translated into the necessary languages.
 Moreover, better language detection, support for transliteration and right-to-left writing (RTL) makes the multilingual user experience much better.

 Easy interaction with external applications